mh37/Argos/README.md

 # Argos
-This tool provides passive WiFi tracking and profiling based on probeframe data.
-This is ideal for recon and vareous other applications.
+This tool serves the purpose to showcase the amount of data a Wi-Fi enabled device might reveal about the user.
+It does so by capturing probe frames, extracting the SSID value, send it to Wigle to retrieve geographic information of the SSID location, and then show it on a Map with the help of the Google Maps API.

-In my specific use-case, the purpose is to showcase how much data and information a persons WiFi capable device reveals without their knowledge.
+In short this tool utilizes passive WiFi tracking and profiling based on probeframe data.
+You can choose to save captured data, but depending on your local laws this might be infringing on data privacy laws.

 ## Requirements